 At this crossroads there is a division between free people and pre-constitutionally minded people, or precons (whom we can identify through particular modes of discourse), who refuse to prioritize as the first human right every child’s right to an eco-social Fair Start in life.
 That start, by limiting and decentralizing human power, has the greatest impact on the most numerous and most vulnerable entities – future generations and nonhumans, and is the most effective solution to the crises we face today with ten to twenty times the impact of downstream measures.

 Understand who precons are – they are blocking a state of affairs where the majority of moral entities can relatively self-determine.
 They are the fundamental threat to freedom.

-Help us at Fair Start Movement identify and hold accountable those who benefitted the most to pay for what has happened, and those alive today making the situation worse.
+Help us at Having Kids identify and hold accountable those who benefitted the most to pay for what has happened, and those alive today making the situation worse.
 We have a right to redistribute power by taking their resources to fund Fair Start reforms and there is no greater act of justice that would liberate me, or more vulnerable, entities.

 Take a first step action: Urge the United Nations to change course, and adopt Fair Start family planning as the universal standard for reproductive justice.
 Joe Biden and Congress should do the same and promote Fair Star Bonds as the most effective solution to the interconnected ecosocial crises we face.

 Take a next step action: The children of those most responsible for the climate crisis owe us all – in the form of Fair Start public funding – the wealth their parents took from future generations.
 Not only did they exploit birth inequity, but they used unsustainable population growth to create their own demand without accounting for the ecosocial costs.
 Find and legally and politely urge these people to pay what they owe, then share your stories with us so we can publicize them.

 Take a next step action: Engage any group or individual claiming to promote social justice to answer three questions.